carallon/io-module-developer-guide/source/guide/module-instances.rst

 The ``handler`` function is passed 2 arguments:

 * ``properties`` --- name/value pairs (string-indexed Lua table) of the condition properties set by the user, as defined in the module configuration.
 * ``variables`` --- the variables captured by the trigger as an integer-indexed Lua table.
+Each variable is of the type ``Variant``. `See the Scripting API documentation for information about Variants
+<http://www.pharoscontrols.com/software_help/designer2/Default.htm#Help/Reference/Scripting/Variants.htm>`_.
 See the Designer help for information about using variables in conditions.

 You must return from the ``handler`` function as soon as possible else you risk reducing the refresh rate of the controller's playback engine.